Choosing a Psychology School, College, and Degree Program

-If you are interested in psychology but decided to major in something else as an undergraduate not all is lost.
-Most Master’s degree programs do not require the specific undergraduate major in psychology, but they will expected to see some completed introductory coursework in crucial subjects like experimental psychology and statistics.
+If you are interested in psychology but decided to major in something else as an undergraduate, you can still get into a psychology grad program by completing some prerequisite courses.
+Most master’s degree programs do not require your undergraduate major to be in psychology, but they will expect to see some introductory coursework in crucial subjects like experimental psychology and statistics on your transcript.

 Receive Information from Psychology Master Degree Programs:

-If you are interested in pursuing a master's degree we suggest learning more about the colleges in your area.
-Below we list some of the more popular online and campus schools in the U.S. for Psychology.
+If you are interested in pursuing a master's degree, we suggest learning more about the colleges in your area.
+Below we list some of the more popular online and campus-based schools in the U.S. offering advanced degrees in psychology.
 While many master's programs can be highly competitive, online colleges may be easier to get into, provide a more flexible learning environment, and offer you curriculum that is very similar to that of a traditional college.

 Earning Your Doctoral Degree in Psychology

 Students enrolled in a psychology doctoral program will learn advanced concepts critical to the practice of psychology, and immerse themselves in real world situations that will prepare them for independent practice.

 Receive Information from the Popular Psychology Doctorate Degree Programs Below:

-If you are interested in earning a doctoral degree we suggest learning more about the colleges in your area.
-Below we list some of the more popular online and campus schools in the U.S. for psychology doctorate programs.
 While entrance to many doctoral programs can be highly competitive, online colleges can be easier to get into, provide a more flexible learning environment, and offer you curriculum that is very similar to that of a traditional college.